 About Me

-Welcome to my site!
-I am a Human Genetics PhD student at the University of Pittsburgh’s Dept. of Human Genetics in the School of Public Health.
-I currently work as a member of Dr. HJ Park’s lab, in which I am focusing on using machine learning and causal inference methods to better understand complex genetic diseases.
+Welcome to my researcher page!
+I am a Human Genetics PhD candidate at the University of Pittsburgh’s Department of Human Genetics in the School of Public Health.
+I currently work as a member of Dr. HJ Park’s lab, where I am focusing on using machine learning and causal inference methods to better understand complex genetic diseases.
 Specifically, I am developing statistical methods for large-scale databases to better elucidate risk factors for complex disease.
-A few of the papers in the last year that I’m excited about include: Epstein-Barr Virus Seropositivity, Immune Dysregulation, and Mortality in Pediatric Sepsis published in JAMA Network Open, DeepDiff-SHAP: Interpretable deep learning for subgroup-specific causal inference using conditional SHAP hosted on the bioRxiv preprint server, and DeepEXPOKE: A Deep Learning Framework with Polygenic Risk Scores as Knockoffs for Deconvoluting Genetic and Non-Genetic Exposure Risks in Sepsis and Coronary Heart Disease, currently in the revision stage at Genome Medicine and hosted on the medRxiv preprint server.
+A few of the papers I’ve written in the last year that I’m excited about include: Epstein-Barr Virus Seropositivity, Immune Dysregulation, and Mortality in Pediatric Sepsis, published in JAMA Open Network, DeepDiff-SHAP: Interpretable deep learning for subgroup-specific causal hypothesis generation using conditional SHAP, reviewed and accepted as a conference paper for the 2026 Pacific Symposium on Biocomputing, and DeepEXPOKE: A Deep Learning Framework with Polygenic Risk Scores as Knockoffs for Deconvoluting Genetic and Non-Genetic Exposure Risks in Sepsis and Coronary Heart Disease, currently in press at Genome Medicine.

 I received my B.S. in Genetics and Genomics from the University of California, Davis along with a minor in Statistics in June 2020.
 I credit a lot of my scientific curiosity and appreciation for research to my time working in Dr. Megan Dennis’s lab and the wonderful mentors (Dr. Alexandra Colón-Rodriguez, Dr. Megan Dennis) I had.
-From 2018-2020, I studied autism spectrum disorder in zebrafish and contributed to the following manuscript in Frontiers in Cell and Developmental Biology: Assessment of Autism Zebrafish Mutant Models Using a High-Throughput Larval Phenotyping Platform.
+From 2018-2020, I studied autism spectrum disorder models in zebrafish.

-Away from the lab, my hobbies include analysis and written work about the NBA, playing the piano and drums, basketball, tennis, nature photography, and all things coffee.
+When I’m not on research duty, my hobbies include watching any and all sports, playing the piano and drums, playing basketball and tennis, nature photography, and all things coffee.

 If you have any questions about my research or career path, feel free to send me an email at: ads303@pitt.edu.